How to Make Shapes with Colorful Feathers

 - Use one color on a shape or a variety of colors.

 - Place feathers on a shape, remove them, then add them to another shape.
 Do you need more or less feathers for the other shape?

-Keep some feathers on a shelf where they are easily accessible for kids to play on their own.
+Keep some feathers on a shelf at home or in the classroom where they are easily accessible for independent play.

 You will enjoy the simplicity of this quiet time activity as you play and learn with your preschooler!

 - Count the number of feathers needed to go around each shape.

 - Separate and count large and small feathers.

 - Glue feathers to a shape to make a picture you can save.